 Here are three ways (there are more here) to manage burnout of your team (and this may work for volunteers too)

-1. Encourage Employees (and model it as a supervisor) To Take Vacation Time
+- Encourage Employees (and model it as a supervisor) To Take Vacation Time

 It’s important to encourage staff to take time off, especially in a remote work setting where it can feel more difficult to take a break.
 Since this can lead to high levels of burnout and stress, employees should be encouraged to take time off.
-For example, our firm has offered extra days off for staff to reset and focus on their mental and physical health. – Larry Dolinko, The Execu|Search Group
+For example, our firm has offered extra days off for staff to reset and focus on their mental and physical health. – Larry Dolinko, The Execu|Search Group - Establish Company-Wide Rules For Availability

 Establish company-wide rules, championed by the C-suite, around times when employees are expected to be online and available to respond to requests and attend meetings.
 This will help to reduce the feeling employees have that they need to be available at a moment’s notice or 24/7.
-Senior leaders need to reinforce the expected behaviors so employees see that taking time away from work is important. – Jennifer Rozon, McLean & Company
+Senior leaders need to reinforce the expected behaviors so employees see that taking time away from work is important. – Jennifer Rozon, McLean & Company - Train Employees To Be Mindful Of Messaging

 It’s tempting to message a team member when a work thought pops into our heads because we don’t want to forget it, but that may cause undue stress if it’s not clear if the item is urgent or not.
 Companies need to train their teams to be mindful about messaging each other during traditionally “off” hours.
 For truly urgent items, go ahead.
 But if it can wait, hold off until the next day. – Angela Nguyen, Good Gummy